snesrev/sm/BUILDING.md

 1. Unzip both TCC and SDL and place them in `third_party` folder.
 2. Double click `run_with_tcc.bat`
 3. Wait for it to compile and the game will automatically boot-up.

+# Linux/MacOS

+Open the terminal and type:

+make